cristianoalpigiani/2023-07_usatlasworkshop_tutorial/_episodes/00-uchicago_af_intro.md

 <br>

-- Large login nodes for develpment & batch pools or larger-scale processing
+- <strong>Large login nodes</strong> for develpment & batch pools or larger-scale processing
-- Storage for local datasets & XCache for remote datasets
+- <strong>Storage</strong> for local datasets & XCache for remote datasets
-- Access to ATLAS & analysis software and tools
+- Access to ATLAS and <strong>analysis software and tools</strong>

 Broad range of activities carried out & supported at the facilities, including:
 - Event generation, detector simulation with ATLAS or standalone software